xamarin/xamarin-macios/docs/objective-c-protocols.md

 member in Objective-C - you'll get a compiler warning, but you may get away with it at runtime, depending on the code that uses your protocol implementation).

-Instead we emit a warning at build time from our own build tools (linker steps), that lets the developer know about required members that haven't been implemented.
-It's possible to either ignore these warnings, or make them errors [TODO: explain exactly how].
+In the future we plan to emit a warning at build time from our own build tools (linker steps), that lets the developer know about required members that haven't been implemented.
+It will be possible to either ignore these warnings, or make them errors.

 ### Static members